Teaching Institute: Theory, Practice & Navigating STEM Higher Ed

 Workshop Description: This four-day Institute on college teaching is designed to equip postdoctoral fellows in the STEM professions with the knowledge and skills needed to prepare them to teach and design undergraduate courses in a PUI or teaching-focused institution.
 The curriculum integrates a discussion of theory and current research related to teaching in higher education with actual practice.
 Participants will be actively engaged in designing and delivering multiple lessons using best pedagogical practices, including theory and application in their particular discipline.
 Participants will work collaboratively throughout the Institute to discuss readings, provide peer feedback, reflect on their experiences and course content, and build a teaching toolkit through hands-on experiences.

-Each day will conclude with co-facilitators and guest STEM faculty leading a mentored discussion on the evolving life of the academic that introduces participants to the broad landscape of higher education today and its impact on career advancement.
 The participants will hear from leaders in the field and build a tool kit that will help trainees successfully navigate an academic appointment in STEM Higher Education.
 This institute will provide the knowledge and skill set needed to succeed and advance in a tenure-track position.
 Individual participants will gain confidence and leadership that will allow them to transform the culture as they advance through academia.

 All course activities and materials are incorporated into a resource book that participants can use throughout their teaching careers.